 Activity materials: hoop at least 3 inches in diameter, 1 spool of 1/8 inch ribbon, 1-3 beads for decoration, 1 feather, and scissors

 Try your hand at beading by crafting a pony bead keychain in the shape of a lizard.

 Activity materials: plastic cord, key chain ring, scissors, and total of 50 pony beads: 36 green pony beads for body, 12 orange or yellow pony beads for feet, 2 black pony beads for eyes

-Join a Bullock Museum educator and the Becoming Texas curator for previously recorded presentation to compare the ways of life of diverse American Indian peoples who called Texas home.
+Join a Bullock Museum educator and a curator in a discussion that compares the ways of life of diverse American Indian peoples who called Texas home.
 Take a close look at the artifacts that tell the story of the development of native communities in Texas.

 Great Promise for American Indians, Dance Performance 17 minutes

 Discover the history and personal stories of contemporary American Indian dancers.